ignite/cli/docs/3 Scaffold a Blockchain/5 Message Scaffold.md

     The CLI used for broadcasting a transaction with the message.

+All flags are optional.

+- **--desc**

-Optional `--desc` flag: description of the CLI command used for broadcasting a transaction with a message.
+    The description of the CLI command that broadcasts a transaction with a message.

 Optional `--response` flag: list of comma separated (no spaces) fields that describe reponse fields of the message.